jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Unhappy is a Sign of an Unhealthy Society

-Our workplaces are riddled with too many bureaucrats, managers and, consultants.
+Our workplaces are riddled with too many bureaucrats, managers, and consultants.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile against disasters because while Left and Right are singing to choices, our "eight different bosses" culture has been controlled our manufacturing, hospitals, and many other industries for generations.
+Our society is fragile because while Left and Right are singing to choirs, our "eight different bosses" have antagonized upgrading our economy for generations.

 As a result, when using our education system, making a claim, signing a mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties.
 And holding a two-way radio so you can tell the rescuers where you are.

-But, the eight different bosses will never give you that power.
+But, the eight different bosses of the Industrial Age will never empower you with Internet Age technology.
+Blockbuster didn't want internet streaming.
+Newspapers didn't want online classifieds.
+Universities didn't want web-based education.

-Why would they?
-To keep their positions and prestige, they're following the old maxim, the one with the money has the control, and the one who needs it stays under control.

-And crucially, holding onto this power isn't actually their fault.
-We'll see later in this book, the massive management of today's world is simply a holdover from the Industrial Age.
-Good managers don't exactly like having several colleagues to deal with either.

-We're all simply waiting to evolve a new work culture.
+Why would they upgrade you?
+It just means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're watching CNN, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.